-The automatic exchange of financial account information, which commenced in September 2017, has already proved to be effective in generating tax revenues:
+The AEOI, which commenced in September 2017, has already proved to be effective in generating tax revenues:

-- India, prior to its first automatic exchange of financial account information in 2017, launched an Income Declaration Scheme in 2016 which persuaded 65,000 taxpayers to disclose assets of \$11 billion not previously declared.
+• India, prior to its first AEOI in 2017, launched an Income Declaration Scheme in 2016 which persuaded 65,000 taxpayers to disclose assets of \$11 billion not previously declared.
 The voluntary disclosure programme started on 1 June 2016 and ended on 30 September 2016.
-A total of \$6 billion in tax was recovered. - Indonesia has recently recovered more than \$10 billion in tax under an amnesty scheme developed prior to its introduction of the CRS.
-Almost one million taxpayers disclosed \$366 billion of previously undisclosed assets. - Brazil reported that the total value of previously undeclared taxable foreign income disclosed during the fiscal year through a legislative or administrative disclosure mechanism or practice has reached nearly R\$ 170 billion in 2016.
-The total tax, interest and penalties collected as a result come to almost R\$ 47 billion (approximately €12 billion). - France launched a voluntary disclosure programme in 2013, prior to implementing the AEOI Standard.
-As at September 2017, more than 50,000 taxpayers voluntarily disclosed €32 billion in hidden assets and €7.8 billion in tax were recovered.
+A total of \$6 billion in tax was recovered.

+• Indonesia has recently recovered more than \$10 billion in tax under an amnesty scheme developed prior to its introduction of the CRS.
+Almost one million taxpayers disclosed \$366 billion of previously undisclosed assets.

+• Brazil reported that the total value of previously undeclared taxable foreign income disclosed during the fiscal year through a legislative or administrative disclosure mechanism or practice has reached nearly R\$ 170 billion in 2016.
+The total tax, interest and penalties collected as a result come to almost R\$ 47 billion (approximately €12 billion).

+• France launched a voluntary disclosure programme in 2013, prior to implementing the AEOI Standard.
+By September 2017, more than 50,000 taxpayers had voluntarily disclosed \in 32 billion in hidden assets and \notin 7.8 billion in taxes were recovered.

-This begs the question: why are African countries not fully participating in these exchange of information global initiatives?
+This begs the question: why are African countries not fully participating in these EOI global initiatives?